solvingbaker/gapsiback/README.md

 The server should now be running on http://localhost:3000.

 ### Testing with Postman
 You can use Postman to test the API endpoints.
-Follow these steps to import the Postman collection:
+Follow these steps to import or view the Postman collection:

-Open Postman.

-Click on the "Import" button in the top left corner.

-Select the option to "Import From Link".

 Paste the following link:

 https://www.postman.com/solar-moon-610432/workspace/gapsi-backend-collection/collection/34654408-e75d57c7-d307-4eca-b201-06809f8ccc5a?action=share&creator=34654408

-Replace your-collection-id with the ID of your Postman collection.

-Click on the "Import" button.

-The collection should now be imported into your Postman workspace.

 You can now use the imported collection to test the API endpoints locally.

+Thanks.